nhc12/Nicolas-Hernandez/README.md

 ## Overview and Origin

-* Name of company: Lending Loop
+* Name of company: Lending Loop (compare with Zopa and SoFi)

 * When was the company incorporated?